What should I do if my flight has been canceled or delayed?

-(CNN) — It has been a tough slog for some air travelers here at the winter holidays rush.
+(CNN) — It has been a tough slog for some air travelers here at the winter holidays rush — and it may not be over soon.

-Citing the spike in Omicron variant cases, airlines have been canceling and delaying thousands of flights since December 23.
+Citing the spike in Omicron variant cases and in some cases bad weather, airlines have been canceling and delaying thousands of flights since December 23.

-On Thursday, JetBlue said it is canceling about 10% of its flights through January 13.
-Overall, carriers canceled more than 1,000 US flights on Thursday and have already canceled 500 from Friday’s schedule, according to the aviation tracking website FlightAware.
+The trend continued into the early days of the new year, with thousands more flights canceled.
+And on Monday, a winter storm on the East Coast caused weather delays.

+As airlines grapple with crews unavailable for work or stranded out of place, several are signaling the disruptions will persist.

 While most flights are still proceeding, what if you’re one of the unlucky passengers?
-Here are some tips to help travelers navigate the system when flights are delayed or canceled:
+Here are some tips to help travelers navigate the system when flights are delayed or canceled whether by staff shortages, weather or other issues:

 Avoid getting trapped at the airport